Elementary School Handbooks

 • Guide each student to assume responsibility for their actions and respect the rights of others.

-• Be fair, firm and consistent in enforcing rules in the classrooms, hallways, restrooms, school buses, on the school grounds and at all school sponsored activities.
+• Be fair and consistent in enforcing rules in the classrooms, hallways, restrooms, school buses, on the school grounds and at all school sponsored activities.

 • Create a meaningful teaching/learning situation, giving positive reinforcement for acceptable behavior.